AlexTISYoung/snipar/docs/guide.rst

 and for performing family based genome-wide association and polygenic score analyses using the resulting imputed parental genotypes.

-In the main SNIPar directory, there is a script for imputing missing parental genotypes:
+In the main SNIPar directory, there is a script for imputing missing parental genotypes (impute_runner.py).

---'impute_runner.py'(:doc:`impute_runner`)
-    imputes the expected genotype of the missing parent(s) given observed offspring genotypes, IBD sharing between offspring, and observed parental genotypes

-The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform GWAS using the missing parental genotypes.
-See the tutorial for an example of use.
-The script takes un-phased genotypes in .bed format, and phased haplotypes in .bgen format.
+The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform family based GWAS using observed and imputed parental genotypes.

+The impute_runner.py script takes un-phased genotypes in .bed format, and phased haplotypes in .bgen format.
 The imputation becomes more efficient when using phased haplotypes, at the cost of slower runtime.
 The script requires IBD segments in the KING (https://people.virginia.edu/~wc9c/KING/manual.html) format as input, where IBD segments shared between first-degree relatives are used.
 This can be computed by using *--ibdseg --degree 1* options in KING.

 The script will construct a pedigree for you if you